 Sex / Gender Discrimination: Overview

-Discrimination on the basis of sex has a long history in the United States, and its residual effects still operate to keep women's salaries lower and opportunities fewer in the employment realm.
-It also significantly affects transgender, nonbinary, and genderqueer individuals.
-Even cisgender men can experience sex discrimination in the workplace.
+Employment discrimination on the basis of sex has a long history.
+The effects of sex and gender discrimination have resulted in lower salaries for women and fewer opportunities.
+Discrimination also significantly affects transgender, nonbinary, and genderqueer individuals.
+Cisgender men can also experience sex discrimination in the workplace.
 No matter what form it takes — unequal pay, discriminatory job standards, or failure to promote — numerous federal and state laws prohibit discrimination on the basis of sex.

 One form of sex discrimination is sexual harassment.
-Individuals of all genders have the right to secure and perform their jobs free of unwanted demands for romantic or sexual relationships, or unwanted communications or behaviors of a sexual nature that interfere with their ability to work.
+Individuals of all genders have the right to secure and perform their jobs free of unwanted demands for romantic or sexual relationships.
+Harassment can also include unwanted communications or behaviors of a sexual nature that interfere with their ability to work.

 Sex Discrimination and the Law: Title VII

 Title VII of the Civil Rights Act of 1964 provides strong protections against sex discrimination in employment.
 Specifically, Title VII makes it illegal for an employer: